 Extrathyroidal extension refers to involvement of the perithyroidal tissues by a primary thyroid cancer.
-Since the thyroid gland does not have a well-defined capsule, the definition of extrathyroidal extension is problematic and subjective.
-On gross examination, the capsule may appear complete, but evidence has shown that microscopically the capsule is focally incomplete or absent in a majority of thyroid glands evaluated at autopsy.
-The perithyroidal tissues include sizable blood vessels as well as small peripheral nerves and are continuous with the pretracheal fascia.
-Diagnostic findings for minimal extrathyroidal extension includes the presence of carcinoma extending into perithyroidal tissues, including infiltration of skeletal muscle, as well as around sizable vascular structures and nerves.
-If present, a desmoplastic response may be a helpful finding in the determination of extrathyroidal extension.
-Extension into adipose tissue is a problematic criterion if used alone, given the fact that adipose tissue can be found within the thyroid gland proper under normal conditions and also may be a component of a variety of thyroid lesions including carcinomas.
-Review of the surgeon's operative report is encouraged as it may also describe evident capsular invasion, gross extrathyroidal extension, and/or unresected tumor.
-Information on completeness of resection is also important in determining adjuvant therapy and surveillance regimen.
+Since the thyroid gland does not have a well-defined capsule,1 the definition of extrathyroidal extension has been problematic and subjective.
+On gross examination, the capsule may appear complete, but evidence has shown that microscopically the capsule is focally incomplete or absent in a majority of thyroid glands evaluated at autopsy.2 The perithyroidal tissues include sizable blood vessels as well as small peripheral nerves and are continuous with the pretracheal fascia.3 Extension into adipose tissue is a problematic criterion if used alone, given the fact that adipose tissue can be found within the thyroid gland proper under normal conditions and also may be a component of a variety of thyroid lesions including carcinomas.^{4,5} Given this state of variability, microscopic extrathyroidal extension that is not grossly evident is no longer a criterion for upstaging.
+The T stages, pT3b, pT4a, pT4b, are now defined by extrathyroidal extension into at least skeletal muscle, which then necessitates review of macroscopic, intraoperative, and radiologic findings.
+As such, a thorough gross examination and review of the operative and radiologic findings are now essentially required to document the "gross" extrathyroidal extension required to upstage a tumor.
+Recent evidence also suggests that the identification of microscopic extra-thyroidal extension is associated with reduced disease-free survival irrespective of tumor size 6.
+While other studies are needed to confirm this finding, documentation of microscopic strap muscle invasion may help to assist the dynamic risk stratification of patients with differentiated thyroid carcinoma that have otherwise low risk disease.
+However, the identification of microscopic strap muscle invasion should not be used to upstage the tumor as pT3b in the absence of gross or intraoperative evidence of strap muscle invasion.